alpnak/Signal_Processing_MATLAB/README.md

 The following 1×2 impulse response is applied to an image (convolution) to detect edges in it.

-**a)** Open the city image in MATLAB and convert it to grayscale.
-Convolve it with the 1×2 impulse response matrix `h[i,j] = [0.02, -0.02]`.
-Display the new image alongside the original in a single figure and interpret the results.
+**a)** The city image was opened in MATLAB and converted to grayscale.
+Its convolution with the 1×2 impulse response matrix h[i,j] = [0.02, -0.02] was taken.
+The new image was displayed alongside the original in a single figure, and the results were interpreted.

 Grey-toned city image